Retire in Switzerland

 When we asked people living in Switzerland what life is like and how people spend their time, they said:

 "Expat and digital nomad life in Switzerland is incredibly appealing, due to the country's excellent economic stability and high quality of living.
 This is coupled with a safe, first-world environment that offers many interesting cultural activities and a great standard of education.
 The country's transportation system is highly efficient, allowing easy travel within and across borders.
 Furthermore, Swiss cities have an array of opportunities that enable digital nomads to work remotely, while also appreciating their stunning natural environment.
 Additionally, a variety of lifestyle choices allows expats to take advantage of the diverse cultural opportunities on offer.
-All in all, expats and digital nomads in Switzerland enjoy an amazing quality of life that most other countries cannot rival," commented one retiree living in Switzerland.
+All in all, expats and digital nomads in Switzerland enjoy an amazing quality of life that most other countries cannot rival," explained a retiree in Switzerland.

 "In general life revolves around the family for the Swiss.
 If your a foreigner join a club to get to know people - especially iy ouare single.
 It's difficult to get to meet people outside of work," explained one retiree living in Zurich.